PLATINUM2023

 CISLA Integrated Student Supports Program

-As an independent affiliate of Communities In Schools (CIS), CISLA’s Integrated Student Supports Program is a nationally proven model that partners locally with schools to provide three tiers of service:
+As an independent affiliate of Communities In Schools (CIS), CISLA’s Integrated Student Supports Program is a national model that partners with schools to provide 3 tiers of service:

 1: School-wide Services